ABE Transition to College and Careers Program and Bridge to ABE TCC

 Transition to College

-The Transition to College (TtC) program provides tuition-free summer courses for HCC students who need to complete developmental English and math before they can register for college-level fall semester courses.
+The Transition to College (TTC) program provides tuition-free summer courses for HCC students who need to complete developmental English and math before they can register for college-level fall semester courses.
 The intensive summer courses are linked with SSN 100 courses and are enhanced with support services that include supplemental instructors, academic and ESL tutors, computer labs, guest speakers, and workshops in study skills and career development.
-The TtC program is part of the First Year Experience initiative at HCC.
-For further information call (413) 552-2311.
+The TTC program is part of the First Year Experience initiative at HCC.
+For further information, please call 413.552.2311.

 Secondary/Post-Secondary CVTE Linkages (formerly Tech Prep)